 The interaction as well as the different duties and responsibilities of these organs can often be confusing from a European or American point of view.
 A WFOE does not have a single executive body (e.g. a CEO) that is responsible for the operational business and external representation of the company, as it is often the case in Western legal systems.
 Rather, these tasks are shared among the Board of Directors, the General Manager and the Legal Representative.

 There are a number of possibilities to organise the management of a WFOE.
 One person can hold all three positions or take only two of the roles, such as being a Director and Legal Representative at the same time.
-A more detailed list of duties and responsibilities of the individual positions can be defined in the Articles of Association of the Company, if desired and permitted by law.
+A more detailed list of duties and responsibilities of the individual positions can be defined in the Articles of the Company, if desired and permitted by law.

 However, it is necessary that the company should be able to remain capable of acting at all times.
 It is therefore advisable to uphold the dual control principle, especially within the Board of Directors.
 It is recommended that there are at least three Directors, so that in case of prevention (illness, holidays) the two remaining Directors can take over the business of the company as well as hold important Board meetings.

 Before setting up a WFOE, it is necessary that the Articles of the WFOE clearly state which organ has the right to appoint which position.

 Furthermore, the Articles need to clarify other points, such as:

 - Name and domicile of the WFOE